kagers/Finger-o-Death/README.md

 ==============
 ##Purpose:

-A TI style graphing calculator with powers including math, graphs, and TI BASIC.<br>
+A TI style graphing calculator with powers including math, and graphs.<br>
-Originally planned in Java and Processing, but now is full-on Processing.
+Originally planned in Java and Processing, but now is full-on Processing.<br>
+Be safe around floating point arithmetic -- don't forget how easily in can *double*-cross you.<br>
+Remember to turn on first, and happy mathing!

 ##log(development):